unrealwork/atsd-use-cases/USVisaRefusal/README.md

 We can see that the total amount of money earned from visa applications which ended up being denied was **$411.4 million**, which comes to a little less than 1/4 of the amount earned from visas that were issued.
 These numbers check out with the State Department's [official report from 2015](https://www.state.gov/documents/organization/249770.pdf), which reported that 10.9 million visas were issued at foreign posts in 2015.
 The total revenue brought in by U.S. consular services in 2015 was [$5.8 billion](https://www.state.gov/s/d/rm/rls/perfrpt/2015/html/249727.htm), meaning that the amount earned from refusal fees shouldn't be considered pocket change.
-According to our SQL query, in this year 2,571,139 non-immigrant visa applications were rejected.
+According to our SQL query, in this year **2.6 million** non-immigrant visa applications were rejected.
 You can take a closer look at the U.S. visa refusal rates by following the below actions items to install your own ATSD instance.

 ### Action Items